Overview

 A variety of laboratory specific training sessions that were originally offered as part of the Laboratory Safety Colloquium Series are available for online review.
 Some topics may be applicable beyond a laboratory setting.

-The following safety topics can be found on our Laboratory Safety Colloquium Series website under Previous Sessions:
+View safety topics on our Laboratory Safety Colloquium Series website under Previous Sessions.

 Note: Some modules are not available in video format.